thatiphele/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 4-rev_array.c A function that reverses the content of an array of integers. n is the number of elements of the array.

 5-string_toupper.c A function that changes all lowercase letters of a string to uppercase.

+6-cap_string.c A function that capitalizes all words of a string.
+My separators of words: space, tabulation, new line, ,, ;, ., !, ?, ", (, ), {, and }.

+7-leet.c A function that encodes a string into 1337.I'm limited to 1 prototype and 2 loops in my code,without using switch and any ternary operation.

+Letters a and A should be replaced by 4
+Letters e and E should be replaced by 3
+Letters o and O should be replaced by 0
+Letters t and T should be replaced by 7
+Letters l and L should be replaced by 1.

+100-rot13.c A function that encodes a string using rot13.I'm limited to 1 if statement and 2 loops in my code.
+No using switch statement or any ternary operation.